yiisoft/docs/guide/en/runtime/request.md

 ## File uploads

-Uploaded files that were submitted from a form with `enctype` attribute equals to `multipart/form-data` are handled via special request method:
+Uploaded files that user submitted from a form with `enctype` attribute equals to `multipart/form-data` are handled via special request method:

 ```php